 Maxon CP9 Pro+: Please note there is a HUGE difference between the old Ibanez/Maxon CP9 pedal and the current CP9 "Pro+".
 The regular CP9 is just a bog-standard Dynacomp type, while the CP9 Pro+ is a VCA-type with much more advanced circuitry and abilities.
 I see people mix them up in forum discussions all the time, and it's a big mistake.

-Maxon CP9 Pro+: Excellent!
-What a nice surprise.
-This pedal has low noise, very clear uncolored tone, no loss of highs or lows, and smooth action.
-It's also quite versatile, as the threshold control makes it compatible with any instrument output level and the ratio control covers a very wide usable range.
-It is more effective, with fewer artifacts, than most other pedals.
+The Pro+ is excellent, with low noise, very clear uncolored tone, no loss of highs or lows, and smooth action.
+It's also quite versatile, as the threshold control makes it compatible with any instrument output level, and the ratio control covers a complete range up to infinity.
+As a clean "utility" compressor it is more effective, with fewer artifacts, than most of the competition.

 A minor complaint is the attack is fixed, and will allow the initial transient spike through if you peg it with a hard note; so even though it is capable of an infinite ratio for limiting, there may be some times when a quick initial spike may pass.
 Another oddity is the amount of gain available- at compression ratios below 10:1, the output level is higher than unity even with the Gain knob at minimum; turning up the gain results in an incredibly hot signal.
 So this pedal would also make a killer booster for overdriving your amp, but otherwise you will need to reduce the input gain on on your amp to avoid clipping.